-The classification of an investment as a subsidiary, a joint venture or an associate is based on whether the Group is determined to have control, joint control or significant influence over the investee, which involves judgements through the analysis of various factors, including the Group's representation on the chief decision making authorities of an investee, such as board of directors' meetings and shareholders' meetings, as well as other facts and circumstances.
+We focused on the classification of investments as subsidiaries, joint ventures or associates as it is determined based on whether the Group has control, joint control or significant influence over the investee.
+The assessment involves significant judgements through the analysis of various factors, including constitution of decision making authorities of an investee, such as shareholders' meetings and board of directors' meetings, decision making process, the Group's representation on the decision making authorities of an investee, as well as other facts and circumstances.
+In assessing the classification of new investments or changes to existing investments during the year, we have performed the following key procedures: